firefly-iii/docs/new-docs/faq/self_hosted.md

 That should tell you what you need to know.
 You can find update and upgrade instructions online for your web server.

-## I have to access Firefly III through /public/ and it gives me a warning?
+## I have to visit Firefly III through /public/ and it gives me a warning?

 This means that the Document Root of your webserver is badly configured.
 You should configure your webserver in such a way that `/` corresponds to `/public`.
 If you do not, you run the risk of exposing your database credentials, sessions and other sensitive financial data to the world.